OpenMendel/MendelImpute.jl/docs/src/index.md

 - Admixture estimation, with code examples to make pretty plots!
 - Ultra-compressed file for phased genotypes.
 - Imputation on dosage data.

-Given a target genotype file (phased or unphased and may contain missing data) and a reference haplotype file (phased, no missing), our software imputes every SNP in the reference file to the target file, outputing phased or unphased genotypes.
-Like many other software, SNPs typed in target must all be present in the reference panel.

 ## Installation